microsoft/omnichannel-chat-sdk/README.md

 // 2.
 Save post chat survey context before ending chat try {
     const context = await chatSDK.getPostChatSurveyContext();
-    if (context.participantJoined) { // participantJoined will be true if an agent has joined the conversation, or a bot has joined the conversation and the bot survey flag has been turned on on the admin side.
+    if (context.participantJoined) { // participantJoined will be true if an agent has joined the conversation, or a bot has joined the conversation and the bot survey flag has been turned on the admin side.
         // formsProLocale is the default language you have set on the CustomerVoice portal.
 You can override this url parameter with any locale that CustomerVoice supports.
         // If "&lang=" is not set on the url, the locale will be English. const link = context.participantType === "Bot" ? context.botSurveyInviteLink : context.surveyInviteLink;